xfides/smoothScrollTo-concept/README.md

 The next part is grabbing the link's `href` value (and if there isn't any, we can't proceed further).

 The desired result is a scroll target element ID, like `#section1`.
 We should use it to find the target element itself.
 But what if the `href` contains a link to an external resource or some other invalid value?
-Let's check what happens if we pass not an element ID, but an external resource link:
+Let's check what happens if we pass not an element ID, but an external resource link.

 ```html
  <nav class="navigation">